CVHub520/X-AnyLabeling/examples/interactive_video_object_segmentation/README.md

 For the initial frame, you can add prompts such as positive points, negative points, and rectangles (Marks) to guide the tracking of the desired object.
 Follow these steps:

 1. If the segmentation result meets your expectations, click the `Finish Object (f)` button at the top of the screen or press the `f` key to confirm the object.
 If not, click the `Clear (b)` button or press the `b` key to quickly clear any invalid marks.
-2. We strongly recommend assigning labels like `object0`, `object1`, ..., `objectN` to each added target sequentially.
+2. Then, you can sequentially assign custom labels and track IDs to each added target.

 > [!WARNING]
 > If you need to delete a confirmed object, follow these steps:</br>